rhaker/spinceSearch/README.md

 ## Additional Notes

-A RESTful API is under development.
 New features and pull requests are appreciated.
 There are also plans to build Spince for other platforms (Firefox, Safari, mobile).

-The tool currently works for English, Spanish, German, French, and Italian.
-More languages can be requested or implemented via pull requests.